Directions for Bending Electrical Pipe

 Mark the conduit, taking note of which you are measuring from.
 In the example the mark should be at 50" from one end.

-Insert the electrical pipe into the bender, with the mark at the arrow as shown in the photo to the right.
+Insert the electrical pipe into the bender, with the mark at the arrow as shown in the photo below.
 Although the photo shows the bender upside down in order to show the pipe position better, you will need the handle up, with the foot on the floor.
 The toe of the bender must be toward the end of the conduit that was measured from.
 In our example the bender toe will be just under 50" from the end of the conduit with the heel of the bender on the 70" end of the pipe.

 Apply firm foot pressure to the foot pedal and slowly press the handle down, bending the conduit.
 As the bent end rises into the air, grasp it with your free hand and apply slight pressure to the conduit as well.
 Not much; mostly you just want to guide and steady it, but use some force on the conduit itself.
 Continue bending, with very firm foot pressure, until the bent end appears just short of vertical and stop any bending motion.
 Without removing the bender (just leave it right where it is, on the floor), check that the bent end is vertical with a level.
 If your bend kinks in the middle, it is almost certainly from not using enough foot pressure; not only does that foot pressure help bend the pipe but it keeps the bender pressed into the bent conduit so that the conduit follows the smooth path of the bender.